Keep reading for some fun The Tiny Seed activities for preschool, pre-k, and kindergarten. These activities are sure to be a hit with your little one!

 This activity (along with all of our freebies!) can be downloaded from the Free Activity Library.
 If you’re already a member of our email community, you can click HERE to head to the Free Activity Library, enter your password (it’s on your most current email from me), and download your copy!

 If you’d like to join our email community & receive the password as my way of saying THANK YOU for joining, you can click HERE to subscribe.
 Once you enter your information, the password will be emailed to you within minutes.

 Have you read The Tiny Seed?
-What’s your favorite preschool or kindergarten activity to go along with this book?
+Do you have any flower activities for preschoolers or kindergarteners that I should add to our list?
+Let me know!
 Comment below or find me on Instagram (@littleslovelearningblog) and let me know!